kcarnold/cs344/content/home/syllabus.md

     -   What impact does it have?
     -   How can we constructively assess it (generally, but not always, from a reformed Christian viewpoint)?

--   *Reflection*: a summary of your learning the past week (private to you and the course staff) *due Tuesday end of day*
+-   *Reflection*: a summary of your learning the past week (private to you and the course staff) *due Wednesday end of day*

     -   Reflections are structured according to the three primary areas discussed in Grading above

-    -   Each reflection should include what has gone well for your progress in that area (refer to specific evidence), what difficulties you are still facing, and what you want to keep doing or change.
+    -   Specific prompts will be provided in Moodle, but will generally include what has gone well for your progress in that area (refer to specific evidence), what difficulties you are still facing, and what you want to keep doing or change.

 In the final weeks of the semester, project work will replace many of these elements.